2025’s Top 5 Whole Life Companies for Infinite Banking

 However, certain qualitative factors make them less than ideal as the best Whole Life policy for Infinite Banking:

 - Their LISR term rider and ALIR paid-up additions rider are much less flexible than other Whole Life companies.
-It’s possible to readjust from your originally scheduled payments, but it entails officially readjusting your policy’s payment schedules with the insurance company.
+It is possible to restructure your originally scheduled payments, but it entails officially adjusting your policy’s payment schedules with the insurance company.

 - Whatever you pay in the very first year will be the cap for all future overfunding payments.
-So, you cannot “limp-in” the first year and increase your max funding later on.
+So, you cannot “limp-in” the first year and increase your max funding later on like with other companies.
 Also, you must max-fund at least once every 3 years, or you lose the ability to do so in future years.

-- The lack of an Overloan Protection Rider often causes premiums or loan payments to be due near life expectancy when heavily borrowing for retirement income to keep the policy from lapsing.
+- The lack of an Overloan Protection Rider can cause premiums or loan payments to become due near life expectancy to keep the policy from lapsing when heavily borrowing without paybacks has taken place.

 - There is no free chronic illness rider, only a true long-term-care rider that comes at a cost that drags on cash value growth.

 Don’t get me wrong, Mass Mutual is a great Whole Life company if you have steady cash flow, and flexibility won’t be needed.
-Or, when getting policies on multiple family members, adding a Mass Mutual into your family portfolio can be prudent.
+Also, when getting policies on multiple family members, adding a Mass Mutual 10-pay into your family portfolio can be a great diversifier, especially when not as much death benefit is needed on that family member.

 Guardian offers a free chronic illness rider, but also has a very inexpensive true “Long-Term Care” rider, which can be used for temporary conditions, unlike the chronic illness rider where the debilitating condition needs to be diagnosed as permanent.